galnir/Master-Bot/README.md

 ### Installing the Node.js dependencies

-After cloning the repository, navigate to the project's folder and run the command `npm i` to install all Node.js module dependencies.
+Run `npm i` in each folder (bot/ and dashboard/) if you want both the bot and dashboard to be run, or just in bot/ if you only want the bot to be run.

-## Setup
+## Setup bot

-Create an [application.yml](https://github.com/freyacodes/lavalink/blob/master/LavalinkServer/application.yml.example) file in the root directory of the project.
+Create an [application.yml](https://github.com/freyacodes/lavalink/blob/master/LavalinkServer/application.yml.example) file the bot/ folder.

-Download the latest Lavalink jar from [here](https://github.com/Cog-Creators/Lavalink-Jars/releases) and place it in the project's root directory (same directory as application.yml).
+Download the latest Lavalink jar from [here](https://github.com/Cog-Creators/Lavalink-Jars/releases) and place it in the same folder as `application.yml`.

 ### PostgreSQL